-This subsection includes procedures for testing the directory's availability, examining the status of the database and dot threads, and listing the current users (the bind list for DUAs and other DSAs).
+This section includes how to test the directory's availability, examine the status of the database and dot threads, and list the current users (the bind list for DUAs and other DSAs).

 Checking whether the DSA is running

 There are several ways to check whether the DSA is running, which are described below.